 After Sun Care

-You should use After Sun rather than your normal body lotions and creams, because the normal products can cause heat to build up.
+You should use an After Sun such as Hawaiian Tropic rather than your normal body lotions and creams, because the normal products can cause heat to build up.
 However, After Sun products cool and care for the skin with added moisture.
 I especially recommend gels and lotions, which are enriched with Aloe Vera.
 The gel, which is extracted from the leaves of the desert plant, is 90% water.
 The plant also contains 270 other minerals, vitamins and amino acids, which have a positive impact on skin regeneration.
 It calms the skin and replaces moisture.
 Aloe Vera even stimulates cell growth.
 I have another tip to add to the list!
 If you keep your After Sun in the fridge, you can look forward to an even stronger cooling effect.